Bostanabad-Research-Group/GP-for-TO/README.md

 - Tqdm >= 4.66.4: `pip install tqdm`

 ## Usage
-Once you’ve downloaded the code from this GitHub repository and installed the required packages, you’re ready to get started.
+Once you have downloaded the code from this GitHub repository and installed the required packages, you’re ready to get started.
 The primary script, main_TO.py, located in the notebook folder, demonstrates the application of our technique to the topology optimization (TO) problems detailed in the accompanying paper.

 ## Citing Us